Chart Color Schemes

 Karuah is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census in Karuah, 92.6% of dwellings were houses with the remaining 7.5% comprising semi-detached homes, apartments, and other types.
-This differs from Non-Metro NSW where 81.1% of dwellings are houses.
-Home ownership in Karuah stood at 48.8%, with mortgaged properties accounting for 29.3% and rented dwellings making up 21.9%.
+The dwelling structure in Karuah, as per the latest Census, consisted of 92.6% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 81.1% houses and 18.9% other dwellings.
+Home ownership in Karuah stood at 48.8%, with the remaining dwellings either mortgaged (29.3%) or rented (21.9%).
 The median monthly mortgage repayment was $1,444, lower than Non-Metro NSW's average of $1,733.
-Weekly rent in Karuah averaged $300, compared to $360 in Non-Metro NSW.
-Nationally, Karuah's mortgage repayments are lower at $1,444 versus Australia's average of $1,863, and rents are also lower at $300 compared to the national figure of $375.
+The median weekly rent in Karuah was $300, compared to Non-Metro NSW's $360.
+Nationally, Karuah's mortgage repayments were significantly lower at $1,444 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing